Dr. Nicole Vumbaco | DVM

 Treatment of MCAS

-The primary goal of treatment is patient relief and improvement of quality of life.
-A positive response to treatment can also help with diagnosis.
+The primary goal of treatment is patient relief from symptoms and improvement of quality of life.
+Clinically, a positive response to treatment can also help with confirming your diagnosis.

 Dr. Lawrence Afrin provides a great outline for treatment focuses including: